-Suggestions for Helping 7th-12th Grade Students Handle Their Concerns About School

-If a student has a concern or complaint regarding a specific teacher, coach and/or administrator, it is preferred that initial communication is with that teacher, coach and/or administrator.
-When a student brings a complaint home, take the time to advise him or her as to the necessity of pursuing such a concern as well as how to approach the teacher and/or administrator to attain the resolution of this conflict.
+Suggestions for Helping 7th-12th Grade Students Handle Their Concerns About School student brings a complaint home, take the time to advise him or her as to the necessity of pursuing such a concern as well as how to approach the teacher and/or administrator to attain the resolution of this conflict.
 This training or advice will give the student a wonderful opportunity to learn the skills of conflict resolution.
 The key is giving young people the skills needed to work through these daily concerns and the positive experience of seeing them solved in a Biblical/relational way (Matthew 18).